 Outside of the missions, the game feels like a movie, and you have a limited time to pick your attitude: Suave, Professional, or Aggressive.
 Most choices result in a reputation change, and the game is very good at tracking them, and adjusting the story accordingly and smoothly.
 Few games have as many outcomes as Alpha Protocol does.

 Fallout: New Vegas

-The first Dungeons Siege was an interesting alternative to Diablo II.
-A party-based game which mostly played itself, and had a single, large, linear map instead of levels separated by loading screens.
+The first Dungeon Siege was an interesting alternative to Diablo II: a party-based game which mostly played itself and had a single, large and linear map instead of levels separated by loading screens.